 - In house labs: fingerstick glucose, urine pregnancy test, rapid strep, urinalysis.

 - Blood work that is sent out to the lab – can be charged to employer, employee or insurance.
 My reduced lab prices are only if paid outside insurance.

 - Medical services received outside of Health Connections

 - Pathology or Radiologist fees for interpreting pap smears, biopsy results or imaging studies

-- Workman’s Comp
+- Do Workman’s Comp cases

-- Drug screening on current employees/patients
+- Drug screen current employees/patients

 - Provide care to people covered by Medicaid or Medicare due to governmental regulations

 - Prescribe ongoing controlled substances (ex. ativan, percocet, Ritalin)

 - Provide inpatient or obstetric care – although we do courtesy visits at St. Elizabeth Edgewood!